mefellows/katacoda-scenarios/pactflow-getting-started-js/step3.md

 Now that we have our basic consumer code base, it's time to write our first Pact test!

+Pact implements a specific type of integration test called a contract test.
+Martin Fowler defines it as follows:

 > An integration contract test is a test at the boundary of an external service verifying that it meets the contract expected by a consuming service — [Martin Fowler](https://martinfowler.com/bliki/IntegrationContractTest.html)

-Create the pact
- test (click "copy to editor"):
+Create the pact test (click "copy to editor"):

 <pre class="file" data-filename="consumer.pact.spec.js" data-target="replace">
 // (1) Import the pact library and matching methods